AliBahramiFard81/dc-state-estimation/README.md

 # DC State Estimation in Power Systems

-This MATLAB code is developed for performing DC state estimation in power systems, designed and authored by **Ali Bahrami Fard**.
+This MATLAB code is developed for performing DC state estimation in power systems.
 The purpose of this code is to estimate the state of a power system network based on input parameters such as bus and line data, slack bus, and power base values.

 ## Table of Contents
 - [Overview](#overview)